scholarslab/praxis/tutorials/bash/index.md

 files and folders that are accessible at this location on the system path?
 As a lover of literature, I like to frame these things in terms of core existential questions that irritate into art.
 Where am I?
-What is the deep structure of my context?
+How do I come to know the topographies of my environment?
 What are the things that exist in my world?
 To see, type <code>ls</code> , which stands for "list".
 This just outputs the contents of the current directory.
-Simple and highly useful.

 If your setup is like mine, you should see three folders - "myweb," "private," and "public\_html."